 Neither the legislature nor the courts in California have provided a clear definition of what “moral turpitude” means for purposes of sealing juvenile records.
 However, based on court cases dealing with other issues, there are two classes of “moral turpitude” crimes.
 The first class is crimes that involve “general readiness to do evil.”
 See People v.
 Castro (1985); Clerici v.
 Dep't of Motor Vehicles, 224 Cal.
 App.
 3d 1016 (1990).
 Examples of this include possession of a deadly weapon with intent to commit assault (People v.
 Rivera, 107 Cal.
 App.
 4th 1374 (2003)), domestic violence (Donley v.
 Davi, 180 Cal.
 App.
 4th 447), murder (People v.
 Johnson, 233 Cal.
 App.
 3d 425 (1991), crimes involving drug trafficking (People v.
 Gabriel, 206 Cal.
 App.
 4th 450 (2012); Clerici v.
 Dep't of Motor Vehicles, 224 Cal.
 App.
 3d 1016 (1990)) and most sex crimes (People v.
 Chavez, 84 Cal.
 App.
 4th 25 (2000)).
 The second class is crimes that involve dishonesty as an element, such as fraud, theft, or perjury.
 (People v.
 Hunt, 169 Cal.
 App.
 3d 668 (1985)).

 If your offense is a “wobbler,” then you can file with the court to have your felony reduced to a misdemeanor.
 A “wobbler” is an offense that could have been a misdemeanor or felony at the time of the conviction.
 It does not matter if you were sentenced to California Youth Authority.
-If you would like us to determine if your case is a “wobbler,” then you can call our office with the Penal Code section number you were convicted of and the year that you were convicted.
+If you would like us to determine if your case is a “wobbler,” then you can call our office with the year of the conviction and the exact Penal Code section number of which you were convicted.

 If, however,you would like to speed up the process, then we suggest that you go to the court and get your case documents.
 The court is reluctant to release juvenile court records to someone other than the juvenile and it takes longer to have them released to our office versus the juvenile in the case.

-The judge will sign a court order stating that your record is sealed.
-The court clerk then mails that order to our law firm, and we will email or mail the order to you.
-Additionally, the criminal databases (for instance, the CA Department of Justice) will update your criminal history to reflect the sealing.
+After the judge signs a court order providing that your record is sealed, the court will mail that order to our office, and we will email or mail the order to you.
+The CA Department of Justice will also be notified and will update your criminal history to reflect the sealing.

-We are unable to offer a money-back guarantee and also offer our services at such a low price at the same time, because the process involves a substantial amount of preparation and sometimes several appearances in court by our attorneys.
+No, we are not able to offer a money-back guarantee for this service in addition to such a low price, because the process involves a large amount of work and sometimes several appearances in court by our attorneys.

 After you complete your sentence for a juvenile offense, the court does not automatically seal the records.
 You have to petition the court to seal the records.
 However, once your record is sealed, it is as though the offense never occurred.